st-tech/ppf-contact-solver/README.md

 ## 💨 Getting Started

-It can be stressful 😰 to build something that heavily depends on the GPU, but we've made things easy for you with clear instructions 👍.
+It can be stressful 😰 to build something that heavily depends on the GPU, but we've made things easy for you 👍.
-First, we assume a Linux/bash/zsh environment, but this could also work for Windows with minor 🔧 tweaks (we don't own Windows).
 To get the ball ⚽ rolling, we'll configure a Docker environment 🐳 to minimize any trouble 🤯 that 🥊 hits you.
 Rest assured 😌, all the steps below are verified to run without errors via automated GitHub Actions (see `.github/workflows/getting-started.yml`).